-E. Distributions After Age 72.
+E. Required Minimum Distributions.

-Distribution of your Accounts must begin no later than April 1 of the calendar year following the later of the calendar year in which you turn age 72 (age 70 $\frac{1}{2}$ if you turned age 70 $\frac{1}{2}$ before January 1, 2020), or the calendar year in which you have a Severance from Employment.
-The Vendor will calculate the amounts required to be distributed to you and notify you prior to the date that distributions must begin.
-The payment of benefits under this rule is important to avoid a 50% excise tax on the difference between your required distribution and the amount actually distributed to you.
+Federal law requires you and your beneficiaries to begin receiving a minimum amount of your benefits annually by a certain date.
+The Vendor will calculate the amounts required to be distributed to you and your beneficiary(ies) and notify you and your beneficiary(ies) prior to the date that distributions must begin.
+The payment of benefits under this rule is important to avoid a significant excise tax on the difference between the required distribution and the amount actually distributed to you or your beneficiary(ies).